oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update3.md

 #### Deploy resources - Introduction

-1. Set up and apply a domain resource that is similar to your Update 1 use case domain resource but with a different image:
+1. Set up and apply a Domain YAML file that is similar to your Update 1 use case Domain YAML file but with a different image:

    > **Note**: If you are using JRF in this sample, substitute `JRF` for each occurrence of `WLS` in the paths, files, and image names below.

-   - Option 1: Update a copy of your domain resource file from the Update 1 use case.
+   - Option 1: Update a copy of your Domain YAML file from the Update 1 use case.

      - In the [Update 1]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}) use case, we suggested creating a file named `/tmp/mii-sample/mii-update1.yaml` or using the `/tmp/mii-sample/domain-resources/WLS/mii-update1-d1-WLS-v1-ds.yaml` file that is supplied with the sample.

-       - We suggest copying this domain resource file and naming the copy `/tmp/mii-sample/mii-update3.yaml` before making any changes.
+       - We suggest copying this Domain YAML file and naming the copy `/tmp/mii-sample/mii-update3.yaml` before making any changes.

        - Working on a copy is not strictly necessary, but it helps keep track of your work for the different use cases in this sample and provides you a backup of your previous work.

-     - Change the `/tmp/mii-sample/mii-update3.yaml` domain resource `image` field to reference `model-in-image:WLS-v2` instead of `model-in-image:WLS-v1`.
+     - Change the `/tmp/mii-sample/mii-update3.yaml` Domain YAML file's `image` field to reference `model-in-image:WLS-v2` instead of `model-in-image:WLS-v1`.

         The final result will look something like this: